Creating the Best Help Desk Ticket

 Help desk tickets are the most important document type for help desks.
 Their initial purpose is to provide users the means to describe their technical issues and request support.
 However, a high-quality help desk ticket provides multiple additional benefits long after it has been resolved.
 When the help desk faces common technical problems, the resolutions from previous help desk tickets can significantly cut time and costs to resolve future help desk tickets.

 The information in help desk tickets can bolster self-service portals by including a variety of technical documentation that users can access to fix common problems themselves.
 And the data in help desk tickets is priceless for improving help desk support by revealing response times, common trends, suggestions for classification, and potential for automated alerts and routing.
-To harness these benefits, both users and help desk technicians must try to put detailed, high-quality information into help desk tickets.
+To harness these benefits and get both your users and help desk technicians creating the best help desk ticket, they must focus on trying to put detailed, high-quality information into every help desk ticket.

 Writing Detailed Help Desk Ticket Summaries

 The summary is like the headline for a help desk ticket.
 The summary should answer as many of the five W’s – Who, What, When, Where, and Why – in a single sentence.
 A well-crafted summary will make classification and routing simpler.
 The summary does not need to explain every aspect of the issue, but it should serve as an adequate preview of the details included in the ticket.
 An example of a detailed summary is “System account locked after one unsuccessful login.”
 An example of a less useful summary is “Why doesn’t it work?”